IDSIA-NLP/GenusPref/README.md

 This repository contains supplementary code for analyzing language fidelity patterns in multilingual language models, as presented in our LREC paper.

-Overview
+## Overview

-This script analyzes how well language models maintain language consistency when processing multilingual inputs.
+This project analyzes how well language models maintain language consistency when processing multilingual inputs.
 Languages are grouped by their linguistic genus according to the World Atlas of Language Structures (WALS) classification, allowing us to identify cross-linguistic patterns in model behavior.

-The analysis produces stacked bar charts showing, for each input language genus, the distribution of detected output language genera across the model's responses
+The analysis consists of two main components:

+1. **Language Fidelity Analysis** - Analyzes how well models detect and maintain language identity across multilingual inputs
+2. **Cross-Linguistic Transfer Analysis** - Examines whether correct answers in one language genus predict correct answers in another genus (cross-linguistic transfer patterns)

 ## Citation